Paw Paw, West Virginia: Transportation

 The C&O Canal and the B&O Railroad both played important roles in the town's growth and prosperity.

 The Potomac River was dangerous and difficult to navigate, and the charter to build a canal to create a trade route with western settlements in Ohio and beyond was granted on May 17, 1785, to the Potowmack Company whose investors included George Washington.
 Three decades later, more than $729,000 had been spent on the project, but navigation on the river was still limited to only 45 days a year.
 The charter was taken over by the newly formed C&O Canal Company in 1828.

 Construction on the Paw Paw Tunnel began in 1836 with a workforce composed largely of English, Welsh, German and Irish laborers.
 Plagued by accidents, disease, worker riots, and financial woes, the tunnel finally opened in 1850.
 Six million bricks were used in its construction which required cutting through 3,118 feet through stratified shale with hand tools and black powder charges.
 A strike in 1922, a flood in 1924, and the decline in demand for coal, which was a major source of freight revenue for the canal, after World War I led to its closure in 1925.

 The B&O Railroad began construction after the C&O Canal but reached Cumberland, Maryland, in 1842, eight years ahead of the canal.

 Railroad construction started in Paw Paw in 1838, and over the next half century, the town became an important focal point for trade, bringing jobs and prosperity to the region.
 In 1905, the Western Maryland Railroad was constructed north of Paw, and in 1914, the B&O built a shortline through Paw Paw, with six local stops each day.
 The B&O removed the main line track from Paw Paw in 1961, bringing regular passenger service in Paw Paw to an end.
-The Paw Paw railroad depot, which had opened in 1845 was permanently closed in 1961.
+The Paw Paw railroad depot, designed by noted B&O architect E. Francis Baldwin and constructed around 1882 replaced an earlier one opened in 1845, was permanently closed in 1961.

 In 1928, the first bridge was built over the Potomac River from Paw Paw into Maryland, enabling the completion of a road directly into Cumberland.
 Previously, a ferry was used to cross the river.

 Today, the primary highway into Paw Paw is West Virginia Route 9.
 WV 9 heads eastward to Berkeley Springs, the county seat, where it connects with U.S. Route 522.
 WV 9 also continues eastward from Berkeley Springs to Martinsburg.
 To the west, WV 9 crosses the Potomac River into Allegany County, Maryland, where it becomes Maryland Route 51.
 MD 51 continues westward to Cumberland, ending at a junction with Interstate 68, U.S. Route 40 and U.S. Route 220.